KavrakiLab/robowflex/README.md

 Motion planning is supported through [OMPL](http://ompl.kavrakilab.org/).
 This module offers easy multi-robot motion planning through composing complex worlds with multiple robots.
 Additionally, this module has [manifold-constrained motion planning](http://ompl.kavrakilab.org/constrainedPlanning.html) with a Task Space Region constraint specification.

+## robowflex_resources
+[robowflex_resources](https://github.com/KavrakiLab/robowflex_resources) is a separate repository that contains the MoveIt configuration and kinematic description for robots used in example scripts.

 # Installation Instructions